Reliable Assistance For Sophisticated Asset Division

-At Gladstone & Weissman, P.A., we are not only zealous advocates of our clients' interests in matters involving the division of marital property and debt, but we are also committed to serving each client with the expertise, integrity, respect and personal attention he or she deserves.
+At Gladstone & Weissman, P.A., we are zealous advocates of our clients’ interests in matters involving the division of marital property and debt.
+We are also committed to serving each client with the expertise, integrity, respect and personal attention he or she deserves.

-With more than 40 combined years of experience, our lawyers are skilled in handling equitable distribution and high-asset divorces.
-Our law firm has discreetly represented Fortune 500 business owners, politicians, celebrities, professional athletes and other high-profile clients throughout Florida.
+With more than 40 combined years of experience, our lawyers are skilled in handling equitable distribution and high asset divorces.
+We have discreetly represented Fortune 500 business owners, politicians, celebrities, professional athletes and other high-profile clients throughout Florida.

 Our firm frequently utilizes professional appraisers and forensic accountants to properly value marital property.
 We then work with each client to tailor an innovative and equitable proposal or to properly assess the other party’s proposal.

 Equitable Distribution, Including Inheritance And Marital Property Division

 Often, complex divorces are further strained by concerns regarding the division of marital property and debt.
 For clients with highly valuable property and significant individual and marital investments, the process can be even more complicated and involve many different concerns, such as:

 - Investment assets

 - Family-owned businesses

 - Professional practice interests

 - IRS tax debt and credit card debt